-Strategic alternatives to the development of a new airport in Western Sydney have been assessed over a number of decades.
-Commonly referenced alternatives include increasing the capacity of Sydney Airport or other existing airport facilities, establishing a greenfield airport outside the Sydney basin or using high speed rail as a substitute for aviation services.
-While these alternatives demonstrated potential to provide marginal capacity benefits, they would not replace the need for the proposed airport.
-Detailed studies have been undertaken over a number of decades to assess these options and have consistently found that the most effective way to address increased aviation demand, while mitigating environmental and social impacts, is to develop a new airport at Badgerys Creek.
+Alternatives to the development of a new airport in Western Sydney have been assessed over a number of decades.
+Commonly referenced alternatives include increasing the capacity of Sydney Airport or other existing airport facilities, establishing a greenfield airport outside the Sydney basin or using high speed rail as a substitute for domestic aviation services along the east coast.
+While these alternatives demonstrate potential to provide marginal capacity benefits, they would not replace the need for a Western Sydney Airport.
+Detailed studies have been undertaken over a number of decades to assess these options and have consistently found that the most effective way to address increasing aviation demand, while mitigating environmental and social impacts, is to develop a new airport at Badgerys Creek.